 Scanner identifies the QR Codes via Finder Patterns

-Unlike barcodes, QR Code have Finder Patterns (also called Position Markers or Eyes).
+Unlike barcodes, QR Codes have Finder Patterns (also called Position Markers or Eyes).
 These take up three corners of the code.
-Their function is to help scanners find the edges of QR Code.
+Their function is to help scanners recognize the QR Code accurately and allow them to read the QR Code at high speed.

 A QR Code needs a Quiet Zone to be identified